 The pair eventually faced each other at Kizuna Road in 2013.
 This time, however, Devitt was unable to get the win despite lots of attempted interference from the rest of the Bullet Club.
 Okada had retained the IWGP Heavyweight title, and Devitt would only get another chance if he entered and won the G1 Climax, a tournament typically reserved for Heavyweight only.
 Devitt defeated Okada on the first night of the tournament and had an impressive run overall but failed to make it to the finals.
 The club’s heelish tactics hadn’t succeeded in getting them the big titles, but they were starting to grow a fan-base.

 “Too Sweet” – The Hand Gesture Made Popular Again By The Bullet Club

-Originally a hand signal used by The Kliq in the mid-nineties, Bullet Club started using the “Too Sweet” gesture early in their formation and it had started to catch on, and you could start to see fans doing the hand signal during Bullet Clubs entrances.
+Originally a hand signal used by The Kliq in the mid-nineties, Bullet Club started using the “Too Sweet” gesture early in their formation, and it had begun to catch on.
+You could start to see fans doing the hand signal during Bullet Clubs entrances.

 In an interview with WWE.com, Anderson and Devitt talk about when they started using it: